Chapter 1. Introducing virtualization in RHEL

 VMs enable you to safely test software configurations and features, run legacy software, or optimize the workload efficiency of your hardware.
 For more information on the benefits, see Section 1.2, “Advantages of virtualization”.

 For more information on what virtualization is, see the Red Hat Customer Portal.

-- To try out virtualization in Red Hat Enterprise Linux 8, see Chapter 2, Getting started with virtualization.
+- To start using virtualization in Red Hat Enterprise Linux 9, see Chapter 2, Enabling virtualization.